WICG/scroll-to-text-fragment/README.md

 ### Current Status

 This feature, as currently [specified in this repo](https://wicg.github.io/ScrollToTextFragment), is shipping to stable channel in Chrome M80.
+To opt out of text fragments, websites can register for the [ForceLoadAtTop origin trial](https://developers.chrome.com/origintrials/#/view_trial/3253850730775183361), which will ensure that no scrolling happens on page load, including via regular fragment anchors and scroll restoration.
+For details on how to register a website for an origin trial, see the [Origin Trials Guide for Web Developers](https://github.com/GoogleChrome/OriginTrials/blob/gh-pages/developer-guide.md).

 ### Motivating Use Cases